frzng/availability/README.md

 This is partially an exercise in [Rubinius Actors](http://rubini.us/doc/en/systems/concurrency/).
 I realize this particular task should use concurrency strategy.
 I'll probably rewrite this script later to be more efficient.
 For now, it is just fun.

-In general, if care about future of Ruby on new computing frontiers, you should check out [Rubinius X](http://x.rubini.us).
+In general, if you care about future of Ruby on new computing frontiers, you should check out [Rubinius X](http://x.rubini.us).

 ## License